Health Requirement Information/Background Check/Drug Screening

 - Release of Information form: (Click Here)

 - TB skin test: two-step test once a year (if negative).
 If the skin test is positive must have letter from doctor (or survey) saying that you are asymptomatic and a chest x-ray every 2 years.
-Blood test not accepted.
+The Quantiferon blood test is also accepted.